Foreign Earned Income Exclusion or FEIE

 • Annuity or pension payments (including Social Security benefits)

-• Payments received after the end of the tax year following the actual tax year in which you performed the services that resulted in earned income
+• Payments received after the tax year in which the services were performed

-• Amounts that are included in your income because of your employer's contributions to a nonexempt employee trust or a non qualified annuity contract.
+• Amounts included due to employer contributions to a nonexempt employee trust or non-qualified annuity contract.

-To claim the foreign earned income exclusion and/or the foreign housing exclusion, you must meet all three of the following requirements.
+To claim the FEIE and/or foreign housing exclusion (deduction), you must meet three requirements:

 1. Your tax home must be in a foreign country.